-Attainment of Objectives - 2022/23
+Attainment of Objectives - 2023/24

-The College was mostly successful in 2022/23 in meeting the objectives for the year, despite the continued impact of recovery from Coronavirus:
+The College was mostly successful in 2023/24 in meeting the objectives for the year, despite the continued impact of external factors:

-- The total number of FT 16-18 students remained mostly static, partly due to the residual impact of coronavirus and also as Callywith College continues to expand its student enrolment from the north and east of the county. - HE recruitment also remained static with the help from continued interest in the Nursing and Allied Health courses. - The range of work undertaken to meet the needs of local employers and their employees has grown; for example we act as lead on two Skills Development projects designed to develop and grow programmes in technical skills and build collaborative relationships with local businesses.
-During the year we have seen a further increase in Apprenticeship starts. - Investment has continued in the College's capital development partly due to increased capital funding. - Excellent levels of achievement were maintained (see further details below), particularly in light of students who had not previously experienced formal examinations due to Covid. - The College's financial position remains secure (see further details below). - Changes to the adult funding formula have inevitably resulted in reduced numbers of learners aged over 19, but despite the existing financial climate recruitment remains stable. - Enrolments by students funded by the Government's Advanced Learning Loans programme have fallen slightly compared to previous years.
+- The total number of FT 16-18 students remained mostly static, due to the ongoing impact of demographics and competitors across the county including Callywith College, who continue to expand its student enrolment from the north and east of the county. - HE recruitment also remained static with the help from continued interest in the Nursing and Allied Health courses. - The range of work undertaken to meet the needs of local employers and their employees has grown; for example we act as lead on two Skills Development projects designed to develop and grow programmes in technical skills and build collaborative relationships with local businesses.
+During the year we have seen a further increase in Apprenticeship starts. - Investment has continued in the College's capital development partly due to increased capital funding. - Excellent levels of achievement were maintained (see further details below), particularly in light of students who experienced disruption in their secondary education due to Covid. - The College's financial position remains challenging with the impact of increasing costs and falling income (see further details below). - Changes to the adult funding formula have inevitably resulted in reduced numbers of learners aged over 19, but despite the existing financial climate recruitment remains stable. - Enrolments by students funded by the Government's Advanced Learning Loans programme remain static.